MakersF/Resilient/README.md

 # Requirements

 - C++14
+- boost (not required if using c++17)
 - gcc-6 or newer (gcc-5 has a bug)

-- boost (not required if using c++17)
+# Running the test

+The project comes with some docker images to run the tests with different compilers and version of the standard.

+Run `make test` in the project root to run all of the tests.

+If you want to run the tests with a specific compiler and standard version you can do so.
+For example run `make test-resilient-ubuntu16-gcc6-cpp17` to run on the image with ubuntu 16.04 LTS and gcc6 as default compiler, using `c++17` as standard.